-- d) Interconvert units in the English and International systems of measurements using the conversion factor method. - e) Solve simple density problems involving solids, liquids, and gases. - f) Classify common substances as elements, compounds, or mixtures. - g) Identify the three subatomic particles and explain the relative mass of each. - h) Show the correct notation for writing the symbol of an element. - i) Deduce the atomic number, atomic mass, number of protons, neutrons and electrons given the symbol of an element. - j) Determine the atomic mass of an element given the composition of its isotopes. - k) Explain simple trends in the properties of elements in the periodic table. - 1) Name simple ionic or covalent compounds given the formula, and write down the formula of a compound given its name. - m) Determine the number of moles using mass and molar mass. - n) Determine the number of moles in standard solutions. - o) Determine the amount of products or reactants from equation using the rules of stoichiometry. - p) Write electron configurations of atoms in their ground state. - q) Draw Lewis structures for atoms and simple molecules. - r) Understand the essential difference between ionic and covalent bonding. - s) Gain a familiarity with properties of gases and gas laws.
+- d) Interconvert units in the English and international systems of measurements using the conversion factor method. - e) Solve simple density problems involving solids, liquids, and gases. - f) Classify common substances as elements, compounds, or mixtures. - g) Identify the three subatomic particles and explain the relative mass of each. - h) Show the correct notation for writing the symbol of an element. - i) Deduce the atomic number, atomic mass, number of protons, neutrons and electrons given the symbol of an element. - j) Determine the atomic mass of an element given the composition of its isotopes. - k) Name simple ionic or covalent compounds given the formula, and write down the formula of a compound given its name. - 1) Determine the number of moles using mass and molar mass. - m) Determine the number of moles in standard solutions. - n) Determine the amount of products or reactants from equation using the rules of stoichiometry. - o) Understand the essential difference between ionic and covalent bonding. - p) Understand the essential concepts of thermochemistry - q) Gain a familiarity with properties of gases and gas laws.